vobyjs/voby/README.md

 This is useful for handling reactive and non reactive values the same way.
 Usually if the value is a function, or always for convenience, you'd want to wrap the `useResolved` call in a `useComputed`, to maintain reactivity.

-This is potentially a more convenient version of `resolve`, made especially for handling nicely arguments passed that your hooks receive that may or may not be observables.
+This is potentially a more convenient version of `$$`, made especially for handling nicely arguments passed that your hooks receive that may or may not be observables.

 Interface: